capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

 This location will be referred to as **HeaderIncludeFileLocation** for the remainder of this article.
 ### Getting the source code for the plugins
-Simply clone the git repository.
-It doesn't matter where in the file system you do this (assuming of course you have write access there):
+Simply clone the git repository:

     git clone https://github.com/supercollider/sc3-plugins.git

+Although for installation purposes, it doesn't matter where in the file system you clone the repository, you will obviously need write access there.
+If you don't, when you attempt to clone you will see the error:

+    fatal: could not create work tree dir 'sc3-plugins'.: Permission denied

 This will create a folder called **sc3-plugins**.
 ### Getting the submodules